YariKartoshe4ka/sublime-svg-viewer/README.md

 ###### Converter

+After installing plugin, you can use it only in online mode.<br>
-After installing plugin, you need install SVG to PNG converter<br>
+If you want use plugin in offline mode you should install SVG to PNG converter<br>
 By default we support these converters:

 - [CairoSVG](https://cairosvg.org/)